-Oh the early days of eagerly scanning my must haves for my baby registry...
+Oh the early days of eagerly scanning my must haves for my minimalist baby registry...
 I remember feeling so overwhelmed at points though… Receiving blankets vs swaddles?
 What's the difference?
 Which are best?
 How many do I even need to bring to the hospital?
-Oh the questions were endless, but don't stress, we'll look at all of that in this post, including my personal experience as a mom.
+Oh the questions were endless, but don't stress, we'll look at all of that in this post, including my personal experience as a mom and the best receiving blankets and swaddles for your baby!

 Receiving Blanket vs Swaddle: Which Are The Best For New Parents?